23-24 February 2018

-All competitors from abroad in all classes must register by submitting the Registration form.
+All competitors from abroad must register by submitting the Registration form.

 Elite class competitors from both Israel and abroad (H21E, D21E) must also register for the WRE event through EVENTOR.
 (Note: Eventor registration not yet open.)

 For WRE and non-WRE, the entry fee per event is 50 NIS (12 Euro), and includes SPORTident card rental.